wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 For a deep dive into asking for dates in forms, see the GOV.UK Design System pattern library: [Ask users for Dates](https://design-system.service.gov.uk/patterns/dates/).

-Don't force the user to enter information twice (like an email address) and remember in a multistep form entries given in previous steps.
+Don't force the user to enter information (like an email address) more than once, or expect them to remember entries entered on previous screens, like in a multistep form.

 {: .note }
 This success criterion is added in [WCAG 2.2: 3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).